learning2hash/learning2hash.github.io/tutorial.md

 ### Contact/Feedback

 This tutorial on learning to hash was written by [Sean Moran](https://sjmoran.github.io/).
 The entire code for the tutorial can be found [here](./tutorial/hashing_tutorial.py).
-The dependencies are in [requirements.txt](./tutorial/requirements.txt) file.
+The dependencies are located in [requirements.txt](./tutorial/requirements.txt) file.
 Feel free to contact [me](https://sjmoran.github.io/) with questions, suggestions or feedback.

 ### Preliminaries